pangeo-data/education-material/pedagogy/git/README.md

 With cool answers: The interested participant is invited to expand this.
 My suggestion is the Q/As stay brief and jaunty and we can put deeper stuff in other locations as needed.

+***Why do I care about GitHub?***

+> GitHub is a web-based hosting service for version control using Git ([Wikipedia](https://en.wikipedia.org/wiki/GitHub))

+It is currently the location of the pangeo code base distributed across multiple repositories.
+There are two good reasons to value GitHub.
+First: Use of GitHub including many bonus features at the base or entry level is free.
+Second: If your laptop is eaten by a llama who then falls into a volcano: You are out the cost of the laptop but your code is safely preserved on GitHub; so you need not panic.

+***What is a GitHub User?***

+A GitHub User is what you want to be! (if you buy into this whole open source / git business).
+It is a membership in GitHub that is free and requires you to establish a Username.
+Once you are a GitHub User you can start creating repositories.

+***What is a GitHub Organization?***

+A GitHub organization such as pangeo is a multi-participant version of a GitHub User.

+***What is Public versus Private on GitHub?***

+***Why did I get `403: Forbidden` when I attempted to log in to pangeo using my GitHub ID?***

+***Is GitHub -- as it seems -- a static entity; just a file system that stores older versions of itself?***

+This question amounts to asking whether code at GitHub is in some sense 'runnable'.
+This is a very central feature of GitHub that we can just touch on here, starting with the ubiquitous `README.md` file.
+This file is a simple text file that uses Markdown (hence the file extension) to render text like this in a more helpful format.
+But this is only the tip of the iceberg as far as GitHub *executability*.

 ***How do I clone a repository?***

 `git clone http://github.com/someuser/somerepo.git` will create a folder on your machine called `somerepo` which